holochain/holochain-proto/README.md

     hc test <HOLOCHAIN_NAME>

+If the tests fail, then you know your application DNA is broken and you should not proceed thinking that your system is going to work.
 If you're a developer, you should be running this command as you make changes to your holochain DNA files to leverage test-driven development.
+And obviously, please do not send out applications that don't pass their own tests.

 ### 5. Launching the Holochain Server
 Holochains service function requests via local web sockets.
 This let's interface developers have a lot of freedom to build html / javascript files and drop them in that chain's UI directory.
 You launch the service to listen on the socket on localhost with: